-Paul Young is a professor in the Music Industry Program at the USC Thornton School of Music.
-Young is a transformative force at USC, having served as Chair, Director of the minors program, and founder of a new Master of Science degree in Music Industry, which launched Fall 2018.
+Paul Young is head of the Music Industry Program at California State University, Chico.
+Young was a transformative force at USC, having served as Chair, Director of the minors program, and founder of a new Master of Science degree in Music Industry, which launched Fall 2018.
 Young was the recipient of the 2015 Steven B. Sample Teaching & Mentoring Award and the 2016 Dean’s Award for Excellence in Teaching.
 Outside of USC, Young is a professional musician with an impressive resume of film, television and recording industry credits, a member of the Grammy-winning John Daversa Big Band, a published music rights advocate, and formerly Director of Licensing and Contract Administration for major label, Universal Music Group.

 Music Is Not All The Same